Thatguyjosh45/portfolio/README.md

-Just my portfolio website to display my work and projects
+just a simple website that i use to display my work